go-critic/go-critic/docs/overview.md

 <a name="yodaStyleExpr-ref"></a>
 ## yodaStyleExpr
-Detects Yoda style expressions that suggest to replace them
+Detects Yoda style expressions that suggest to replace them.

 **Before:**
 ```go